APX Group × Armilla Tech Ltd.

 TermIndicative Position

-Growth BonusUSD 50,000 upon achievement of a mutually defined commercial growth milestone to be scheduled in the definitive agreement
+Growth BonusUSD 50,000 on achievement of a mutually defined commercial growth milestone, scheduled in the definitive agreement.

-KPI Bonus PoolUp to USD 250,000 tied to defined performance milestones to be scheduled in the definitive agreement
+KPI Bonus PoolUp to USD 250,000 tied to defined performance milestones, scheduled in the definitive agreement.

-Equity ParticipationIndicative target of 1.0% of fully diluted equity, with final instrument, range, and vesting to be set in definitive documents
+Equity ParticipationIndicative target of 1.0% of fully diluted equity.
+Final instrument, range, and vesting to be set in the definitive agreement.

 9.2 Services Included in Retainer